angrycat-Yi/eRNA_project/README.md

 # eRNA_project
-This project is design to build up eRNA pipeline
+This project is designed to build up eRNA pipeline